babinyurii/apobec/README.md

 - seaborn
 - pandas

+## Installation
+The package is not avialable now via `pip`.
+So, just download and unpack it.

 ## Description
 This script takes fasta alignment as an input.
-The input file is the result of reads mapping onto the reference sequence. `count_snp_duplex.py` counts  SNP in dinucleotide duplex context.
+The input file is the result of deep sequencing reads mapping onto the reference sequence and is imported from the Geneious software.

+`count_snp_duplex.py` counts  SNP in dinucleotide duplex context.

 `count_snp_duplex.py` outputs summary bar charts :
 ![bars](output_example/bars.png)